DonJayamanne/vscode-python-samples/sample-flask/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
  ```

-### Step 4: Confirme flask is running
+### Step 4: Confirm flask is running
 * Open a browser window pointing to the Url that Flask is listening on
 * Confirm the output on the browser window is `Hello World!`

 ### Step 5: Debug Flask
 * Open the `app.py` file and add a break point to the line `return "Hello World!"`
 * Refresh your browser window.
-* The breakpoint should now hit.
+* The debugger should hit the breakpoint.

 ### Troubleshooting
 * Confirm flask is running in the terminal window.